Have you heard of the term: work-life balance?

 - Keep reasonable hours at work

 I get it.
 You work hard even beyond your normal working hours because you are dedicated to your job and you want to move up in your career.
-You believe that sacrificing some family time is part and parcel of this journey.
+You believe that sacrificing some family time is part of the process.
 After all, you are doing this for your family.

 We can all count on working overtime occasionally.
-Some professions have peak seasons so it is normal to expect longer work hours during these times.
+Some professions have peak seasons so it is normal to expect longer hours of work during these periods.
 Overtime only becomes a problem when it becomes habitual.
-It becomes unhealthy when people decide to work 10 hours or more in a day most days of the week.
+It becomes unhealthy when people decide to work 10 hours or more a day, most days of the week.
 This can take a toll on your physical and mental health.
 After a while, productivity will begin to decrease because your brain and body will be overworked.

 - Optimize your time

 Maximize your eight hours so that you don’t have to work overtime.
 Plan your days, schedule your activities, and prioritize.
 If you’re honest about it, not all tasks are urgent.
 Learn to focus on the more essential jobs and then schedule less urgent ones for later.
-Also, steer clear of time wasters like surfing the net, long meetings, too much water cooler chats, and a cluttered workspace.
-But don’t forget to take breaks.
+Also, steer clear of time wasters like surfing the net, long meetings, too much water cooler chats and a cluttered workspace.
+Don’t forget to take breaks.
 You’ll need them to keep your energy up.

 Determine your ideal work style.
 Are you most attentive in the mornings?
 Then maybe schedule heavier and more urgent tasks early in the day.
 Are you more creative after lunch?
 Then leave tasks that need conceptualization and imagination in the afternoons.
 Periods of low energy can be spent on doing administrative tasks like filing, or maybe answering standard emails.